FinP: Fairness-in-Privacy in Federated Learning by Addressing Disparities in Privacy Risk: Threat Model and Problem Formulation

+Although Federated Learning (FL) mitigates the risks of centralized data storage, it remains vulnerable to inference attacks launched by the aggregating server.

+\paragraph{\textbf{Assumptions and Scope}} \sysname\ operates under two core assumptions.
+First, the server is ``honest-but-curious'': it faithfully executes the FL protocol but actively attempts to infer sensitive client information from received model updates and curvature metrics.
+Second, clients are honest and cooperative: they follow the protocol and submit genuine updates without manipulation.
+Under these assumptions, \sysname\ targets inference attacks driven by localized overfitting and memorization in non-IID settings — specifically Source Inference Attacks (SIA), which identify the originating client.
+SIA is particularly risky because mapping a sensitive record to a specific client node links it to a real-world context such as a device or location, breaking pseudonymity through contextual profiling. \sysname\ suppresses this memorization by flattening the loss landscape, reducing the attacker's confidence. \sysname\ does not address malicious server behavior, manipulative clients, gradient reconstruction attacks, or Property Inference Attacks, as these operate outside the memorization-based threat model.

+\paragraph{\textbf{Threat Model}} A primary privacy threat in this decentralized setting is a two-stage inference attack executed by the server: a Membership Inference Attack (MIA) followed by a Source Inference Attack (SIA).

-\begin{itemize}[noitemsep, topsep=0pt, leftmargin=1em] \item \textbf{MIA:} The server aims to determine if a specific data point $x$ was used to train the global model $\theta_g$.
-Fromally, MIA($\theta_g$, $x$) = P($x \in D_{\theta_g}$), where P($x \in D_{\theta_g}$) is the probability that $x$ belongs to the training data $D_{\theta_g}$. \item \textbf{SIA:} If the MIA suggests $x$ was part of the training data, the server then identifies the contributing client $i$.
-Formally, SIA($\theta_i$, $x$) = P(Client$_i$ $|$ $x$, $\theta_i$), where P(Client$_i$ $|$ $x$, $\theta_i$) is the probability that client $i$ contributed $x$ to the model $\theta_i$. \end{itemize}
+\begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Membership Inference Attack (MIA):} The server first attempts to determine if a specific target data point $x$ was utilized in the training set $D_{\theta_g}$ of the global model $\theta_g$.
+This is formally defined as the probability that $x$ belongs to the training data:

-As demonstrated in prior work~\citep{BG_SIA_2}, the combination of MIA and SIA can severely compromise client privacy.
-Furthermore, auditing MIA has inherent limitations~\cite{chang2024efficient}.
-Our work addresses the disparity in privacy risk across clients.
-Given this threat model, where a compromised server can execute SIA attack, our objective is two-fold:
+\item \textbf{Source Inference Attack (SIA):} If the MIA successfully indicates that $x$ was part of the training corpus, the server proceeds to identify the origin of the data.
+The server analyzes the updates of the local model $\theta_i$ to determine the probability that a specific client $C_i$ is the source of the record $x$: